ipshipyard/ipfs-deploy-action/README.md

 - 💬 PR comment with CID and preview links
 - 🔗 Automatic preview links
 - ✅ Commit status updates
+- 🔑 GitHub deployments for PRs and commits

 ## How does this compare to the other IPFS actions?